Can You Use A Belt Sander On Hardwood Floors?

 STEP 4: Use back-and-forth, slightly overlapping strokes as you sand.

 This will provide an even sanding.
 Lift the unit off the wood floor before turning it off.
-Lift the device as it slows down after being switched off to avoid making contact with the wood surface.
+Lift the device as it slows down after being switched off to avoid making contact with the wooden surface.
 Gradually move to finer sandpaper and grade the floor once you've sanded the entire surface in overlapping portions.

 When fixing severe issues and finishing, use coarser sandpaper first.
 As you move over the floor, increase the numbers and the roughness.